 The wide variety of publicly available options have encouraged even more people to explore the many wonderful options available.
 Google Trends notes that the query for “plant-based” and many of its variations hit a peak in January 2020, supporting the notion that people are more curious about plant-based diets than ever before.

 Why?
-Many people are in the pursuit of a more functional and healthier lifestyle.
-A report by International Food Consultants Baum + Whiteman notes that about 83 percent of U.S. consumers studied started incorporating plant-based foods to their diets to improve their health and nutrition, while 62 percent do so specifically for weight management.
+Many people are in pursuit of a more functional and healthier lifestyle.
+A report by International Food Consultants Baum + Whiteman notes that about 83 percent of U.S. consumers studied started incorporating plant-based foods into their diets to improve their health and nutrition, while 62 percent do so specifically for weight management.

 Whether you’re plant-based, vegetarian, pescatarian, or flexitarian, it’s important to take a peek “under the hood.”
 Your metabolic awareness can start with something as simple as using a continuous glucose monitor to understand how your unique body responds to food.

 Better yet, you can fine-tune your plant-based diet to get more balanced glucose levels, which is an essential step in the pursuit of a personalized optimal diet.
-While a diet rich in plant foods is associated longevity and reduced risk of many diseases, it can be an extra benefit to know the plant foods you’re choosing aren’t causing an unforeseen glucose spike.
-What might a CGM-informed plant based diet look like?
+While a diet rich in plant foods is associated with longevity and reduced risk of many diseases, it can be an extra benefit to know the plant foods you’re choosing aren’t causing an unforeseen glucose spike.
+What might a CGM-informed plant-based diet look like?

 What does it mean to be “plant-based”

 Let’s settle on what we mean by plant-based to avoid any confusion.

 Plant-based diets focus on foods derived from plants, but you don’t need to go to Harvard to guess that much.
 That means grains (oats, barley, quinoa), vegetables, legumes, nuts, seeds, fruits, spices, and herbs are good to go.

-However, just because it’s plant based doesn’t mean it’s necessarily ideal for glucose levels or overall health though; these diets can still include refined sugar, ultra processed grains, refined vegetable oils, and other additives.
-What’s more, everyone responds differently to carbohydrates, so while a potato might causes a huge glucose spike in one individual, it may have very little affect in another.
+However, just because it’s plant-based doesn’t mean it’s necessarily ideal for glucose levels or overall health though; these diets can still include refined sugar, ultra-processed grains, refined vegetable oils, and other additives.
+What’s more, everyone responds differently to carbohydrates, so while a potato might cause a huge glucose spike in one individual, it may have very little effect on another.
 This is important information to know.

 How do plant-based diets impact glucose levels?